Swimming with Whale Sharks in Djibouti

 Swimming with whale sharks and exploring the chimneys by Lake Abbe are just two of the reasons Lonely Planet highlighted Djibouti as one of the Best In Travel countries for 2018.
 I would recommend adding this to your bucket list now!

 TIPS: You will need 4 hours in the boat as the ride out of the port and scanning the ocean for sightings of the whale sharks can take time, depending on how lucky you are.
-I think next time I will go in the middle of high season (November to January) in the hope to see more whale sharks.
+I think next time I will go in the middle of high season (November to January) in the hope of seeing more whale sharks.

 Best time to see the whale sharks